 As a reminder, the suit of wands is driven by masculine energy and usually represents willpower, change, and an impulse to create and make something new.
 Scholars and academics have connected the suit of wands to the classical element of fire, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Nine of Wands
+Minor Arcana card: Positive elements of Nine of Wands

 The man leaning on a big staff displayed in the Rider Waite Smith tarot deck version of the nine of wands might seem lonely and sad at first sight.
 The look of determination in his eyes soon dispels that first impression though.